 Preheat oven to 350 degrees F.

-Mix all the ingredients together, starting with the oil, sugar, eggs, and then adding in all the dry ingredients and stirring well till combined.
+Mix all the ingredients together, starting with all the wet ingredients.

 Stir in nuts/raisins/pineapple slices to your liking.